Setting Neptune credentials#

 API token#

-In the top-right corner of the Neptune app, click your avatar and select Get your API token.
+In the bottom-left corner of the Neptune app, expand the user menu and select Get your API token.

 Project name#